 they'll often be pleased and relieved to hear their child using similar words with others who they're unhappy with.
 Instead of "you're being mean, I don't want to be your friend", they might say "when you call me silly, I feel really sad".
 What great modelling of identifying how they feel, naming their feelings, listening to the other's perspective and expressing what they want, need or expect from the other person.

-When the focus is on maintaining connection even when expressing limits ....
+When the focus is on maintaining the connection even when expressing limits ....

 Avoid forcing your child, except in situations of danger or risk.

 If your child's not interested in cooperating, they're very likely to change their mind if you manage to make it fun!
 If they still don't want to, avoid using force or coercion and don't worry that they'll never take responsibility unless you insist they do the right thing every single time.
 Parents often feel justified in becoming very forceful with their child if they refuse to comply, but it's essential for a child's sense of autonomy to know that they will still be loved and accepted even when they don't comply.
 This room for lack of cooperation at times actually creates much more space in the long run for more willing cooperation and teamwork from your child.
 Remember that you're fostering integrity and self-discipline rather than empty obedience.
 What's more important than your child helping you every time right when you ask is that they don't gather stressful feelings that they'll carry in their body relating to taking responsibility in future situations.
 Children are often more ready and able to take responsibility after their upset has subsided.